Understanding reverse sneezing in dogs

 Reverse sneezing in dogs is a common but often misunderstood condition.
 It can be alarming to watch your dog have a sneezing fit and wonder if something is wrong.

-But the good news is that reverse sneezing is not usually a cause for concern.
 In this blog post, we'll discuss what reverse sneezing is, what causes it, how to diagnose and treat it, as well as some home remedies that may help.

 What is reverse sneezing in dogs

+It usually resolves on its own after a few minutes, but it can be quite alarming for dog owners.
 The act of reverse sneezing is similar to a regular sneeze in that it involves an involuntary inhalation and exhalation of breath.

-During a reverse sneezing episode, the dog will stand still with their mouth open and make a loud, snorting noise as they draw air in through their nose.
+However, with reverse sneezing, the inhalation is much more prolonged and forceful.
+During a reverse sneezing episode, the dog will stand still with their mouth open and make a loud, snorting sound as they draw air in through their nose.
 They may also gulp and gag.

 Causes of reverse sneezing in dogs